guillermo1996/grocamora-rstudio/README.md

-# grocamora-rstudio
+# RStudio Server Docker image for the RytenLab server

-Repository containing the "grocamora-rstudio" docker image.
+This repository contains the docker image to run R v4.3.2 on the RytenLab server.